 Since the inception of Digital Technologies, technological transformations have surged in almost every sector.
-Technology has enabled high productivity in this new normal; now because of the ongoing pandemic, there's been a high level of digital progress.
-By virtue of embracing collaboration technologies, employees can work from anywhere seamlessly.
+Technology has enabled high productivity in this new normal; now, there's been a high level of digital progress because of the ongoing pandemic.
+By embracing collaboration technologies, employees can work from anywhere seamlessly.

 The above reasons have made remote work relevant globally.
-Through the well-planned work setups, anyone can work from anywhere with no geographical or resource constraints leading to more distributed teams.
-Based on an organization’s operational needs, distributed teams can be divided on the basis of different remote setups.
+Anyone can work from anywhere with no geographical or resource constraints leading to more distributed teams through the well-planned work setups.
+Based on an organization’s operational needs, distributed teams can be divided based on different remote setups.

 These different remote setups are discussed as follows: